 If an applicant does not cooperate with regards to a transfer according to the Dublin Regulation, a decision is usually made to reduce the daily allowance to the asylum seeker because of their unwillingness to cooperate.[11]

-Families who have left Sweden for another EU country and are returned according to the Dublin Regulation have no right to re-access accommodation from the Migration Agency.
+Families who have left Sweden for another EU country and are returned according to the Dublin Regulation have no right to re-access accommodation or other forms of reception conditions from the Swedish Migration Agency.

-The restricted access to reception conditions apply until a person is again considered to fall within the scope of the Law on Reception of Asylum Seekers and Others (LMA).
+The restricted access to reception conditions apply until a person is again considered to fall within the scope of the LMA.
 This can happen after a subsequent application is handed in but only if a person is granted a re-examination or receives a stay of enforcement decision.
 An expulsion order is valid for four years.
 After four years it is possible to apply for asylum again.
-At this point the applicant will once again fall within the scope of LMA and will hence have access to reception conditions without restrictions.
+At this point the applicant will once again fall within the scope of the LMA and will hence have access to reception conditions without restrictions.

 Another situation where a person in need of protection may be excluded from the benefits of the reception system is where the applicant already has a residence permit in Sweden but wants to be granted protection status.
 The Supreme Administrative Court has found that in such situations the persons do not fall within the scope of LMA and thus cannot claim assistance for accommodation and allowances for asylum applicants.[12]